xerolinux/XeroHub/content/posts/automount-drives/index.md

 [Gnome Disks](https://wiki.gnome.org/Apps/Disks) has many features, like S.M.A.R.T. monitoring, partition management, benchmarking, and more, including one that might not be obvious, but is very useful: it can set drives to mount automatically at startup.

-Use it to auto-mount your new hard disk that uses Ext4, your Windows NTFS / exFAT partition, etc.
+Use it to automount your new hard disk that uses Ext4, your Windows NTFS / exFAT partition, etc.

 ![[Image: jsnRZUU.png]](https://i.imgur.com/jsnRZUU.png)